sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 ```

 ## 8. Functions
-**Functions** in Julia, as in many other languages, are a key aspect.
-Functions are similarly implemented in Julia when compared to Python, but have many additional features such as **broadcasting** and native **multiple dispatch** support which expand their functionality in ways Python simply can't by default.
+**Functions** in Julia, as in many other languages, are essential.
+Functions are similarly implemented in Julia compared to Python.
+Still, they have many additional features, such as **broadcasting** and native **multiple dispatch** support, which expand their functionality in ways Python simply can't by default.

 ### 8.1 Defining a function
-We can define a simple function by using the following syntax:
+We can define a function by using the following syntax:

 ##### **Code**
 ```Julia